ms337/ms337/README.md

 ## Contact

-You can find my contact details for hiring [on LinkedIn](https://www.linkedin.com/in/ms337/).
+You can find my contact details [here](https://www.msinghal.dev/contact) or reach out to me on [LinkedIn](https://www.linkedin.com/in/ms337/).

-For all other purposes you can find them [here](https://www.msinghal.dev/contact).
   <!-- - 👯 I’m looking to collaborate on ... -->
   <!-- - 🤔 I’m looking for help with ... -->
   <!-- - 💬 Ask me about ... -->